Froschi1860/examination_2/README.md

 ### Start virtual environment

-It is recommended to start a virtual environment (venv) before running any commands other than starting the game and checking the python version.
+It is recommended to start a virtual environment (venv) before running any commands other than starting the game and checking the python version.\n

 To create and start a virtual environment type
 ```